fkaya18/Fecom-Inc.-Sales-Data-Analysis/README.md

 Insights and recommendations are provided on the following key areas:
 - 📊 **Sales Trends Analysis**: An evaluation of historical sales patterns, focusing on Revenue, Month Over Month Change, Moving Averages, and 6-Month Revenue Forecast.
 - 📦 **Product Level Performance**: An analysis of Fecom Inc's various product lines, understanding their impact on sales and returns.
-- 💳 **Customer Demographics**: An analysis of customer income distribution across age groups and gender to uncover demographic trends in revenue generation.
+- 💳 **Customer Demographics**: An analysis of customer income distribution across age groups, gender and country to uncover demographic trends in revenue generation.
-- 🌍 **Regional Comparisons**: An evaluation of sales and orders by customer region.
+- 📦 **Payment and Delivery Performance**: An evaluation of transaction values and delivery times to identify patterns, delays, and their impact on customer satisfaction and operational efficiency.

 An Interactive Power BI dashboard can be downloaded [here](https://drive.google.com/drive/folders/1zOMeSxpi79LqGce3ZOB6tDb-YG1m_edx?usp=sharing).